alephnode/alephnode/src/pages/12-rust-test-drive/index.md

 # What Lies Ahead

-Look out for an article on merging Rust work with Web Assembly to deliver something fun over the web.
-Until then, here are a few resources I found helpful throughout my spike:
+Look out for an article about Web Assembly and Rust in the near future.
+Until then, here are a few resources I found helpful throughout my journey:

-- official rust docs. talk about being one of the advantages of the language
-- web assembly docs
+- <a href="https://doc.rust-lang.org/1.30.0/book/first-edition/README.html" target="_blank">Official Rust Language Book</a>.
+This thing _slays_>
+- <a href="https://rustwasm.github.io/book/" target="_blank">Rust Web Assembly Book</a>
-- ffsend - firefox send client
+- <a href="https://github.com/timvisee/ffsend" target="_blank">ffsend</a> (Firefox send client)
+- <a href="https://github.com/jwilm/alacritty" target="_blank">Alacritty</a> (terminal written in Rust)
-- alacrity - terminal written in rust
+- <a href="https://github.com/Rigellute/spotify-tui" target="_blank">Spotify TUI</a> (Spotify app that runs in terminal written in Rust 🤤)

-- spotify terminal - coolest rust project ever
+As always, thanks for reading!